-Date:
+Date: August 2023

-Sustainable Minds Transparency ReportTM Version:
+Sustainable Minds Transparency ReportTM Version: v2023

 / EPD Framework

-Clause No./ Subclause No./ Annex (e.g. 3.1) Paragraph/ figure/table/note (e.g. Table 1) Comment Justification for change/ question Proposed change Decisions on each comment submitted Decision date
+Clause No./ Subclause No./ Annex (e.g., 3.1) Paragraph/ figure/table/note (e.g., Table 1) Comment Justification for change/ question Proposed change Decisions on each comment submitted Decision date

-1.
+1. Parts A and B Adapting to LCA best practices Conformance to ISO 21930:2017

-2.
+2. Compatibility appendices Integrating necessary requirements into the Framework, and providing space on Page 4 for addition of other content required by other PCRs Retirement of compatibility appendices

-3.
+3. Parts A and B, and governance document Responding to needs of the industry Allowance for conformance to v1 of the 2022 ACLCA PCR guidance

 4.

 5.

 6.

 7.

 8.

 9.

 10.